• Twitter

 The Indigenous Climate Hub is a unique online community of Indigenous climate change leaders that have come together to share their stories and climate change adaptation experiences.
 The website is the result of the recommendations brought forward by Indigenous peoples at the Indigenous Climate Change Adaptation Gathering in 2018.

-Indigenous Climate Network
+Indigenous Climate Hub Podcast

 Indigenous-led Initiatives